Promoting a Vibrant, Inclusive Workplace

 Conducting webinars to educate employees on benefit offerings, as well as piloting meditation and mindfulness sessions

-Adding new voluntary benefits such as pet insurance, hospital indemnity and legal services
+Adding new voluntary benefits such as student loan repayment assistance, pet insurance, hospital indemnity and legal services

 Increasing transparence into compensation.